Interview Skills

 Career advisors, students and campus mascot Eddie smile while at a booth outside the Career Center

 Career advisors are available by individual appointment.
 We can help you develop your interview answers and provide strategies to show your best professional self in the interview.
-We also provide interview practice sessions where you come dressed in professional clothing and pratice in a formal setting.
+We also provide interview practice sessions where you come dressed in professional clothing and practice in a formal setting.
 Schedule an appointment with a career advisor.

 We offer workshops throughout the year to help you build your skills in interviewing for professional internships and jobs.
 Sign up for workshops on the Career Center calendar.